astrosonnen/bayesian_hierarchical_wl/README.md

 ### Step 1: assign background sources to the lenses

 The file `examples/sdss_legacy_hscoverlap_mcut11.0.cat` is a catalog of massive quiescent galaxies from the SDSS legacy spectroscopic sample.
-It includes stellar masses, obtained from the MPA-JHU catalog, corrected to Chabrier IMF.
+It includes stellar masses, obtained from the MPA-JHU catalog, corrected to a Chabrier IMF.
 The sample is the same used in [Sonnenfeld et al. (2018)](https://arxiv.org/abs/1801.01883).

 The script `examples/assign_sources.py` reads the shape measurement catalog and matches background sources to the galaxies in the lens sample.
 (This repository does NOT provide the shape catalog).